-Note that there are several ways you may become aware of COVID-19 cases in your DOE school-based program:
+There are several ways you may become aware of COVID-19 cases in your DOE school-based program:

 - 1. The staff member or participant/parent directly reports the illness to you or becomes symptomatic while in the program. - 2.
-The school principal notifies you, or you receive an email about a case in your school from the Situation Room and you contact the principal to determine if the individual also attends your program. - 3.
-You are contacted by the Situation Room because the individual tested positive during regular testing in school OR when the principal reported the case for the school day, they also notified the Situation Room that the individual attends your program.
+The school principal notifies you, or you receive an email about a case in your school from the Situation Room and you contact the principal to determine if the individual also attends your program.